-NCKCN was organized in December 1995, as a not-for-profit corporation in the state of Kansas and is registered as such with the Secretary of State.
-It is managed by a Board of Directors made up of officials of North Central Regional Planning Commission and the owner of TIA.
-It also possesses an Advisory Council whose members are selected from the communities choosing to become a part of the region's community network.
+NCKCN was organized in November of 1995 as a non-profit organization in the state of Kansas and is registered as such with the Secretary of State.
+It is managed by a Board of Directors.

-The difference between a Not-for_profit and a For-Profit corporation lies not in the realization of a profit, but rather in how the profit generated is distributed.
+The difference between a non-profit and a for-profit corporation lies not in the realization of a profit, but rather in how the profit generated is distributed.

-The Not-for-Profit Corporation is generally organized to address a specific range of community needs and is "owned" by no specific individual.
-A Board of Directors, whose members are not compensated for their time and effort in that capacity, governs such corporations.
-The Net Profit realized after Expenses are deducted from Gross Receipts/Sales and is retained by the corporation to further its activities or is distributed to other Not-for-Profit companies selected by the Board of Directors.
+The non-profit corporation is generally organized to address a specific range of community needs and is owned by no specific individual.
+A Board of Directors, whose members are not compensated for their time and effort, governs such corporations.
+The net profit realized after expenses are deducted from gross receipts/sales and is retained by the corporation to further its activities or is distributed to other non-profit companies selected by the Board of Directors.

 NCKCN is first and foremost a Wide Area Network (WAN) of computers joining together participating North Central Kansas communities and educational institutions as one regional community.
 As such, the original partnership of North Central Regional Planning Commission and The Information Age established the central computer hub of the WAN in Beloit for the approximate cost of $35,000.
 NCKCN links this hub to other NCK locations by locating associated equipment in those communities desiring service and by leasing either a 128K ISDN, Frame Relay or 56/64K telephone line from the specific community's telephone service provider.
 This line provides the direct tie that joins the local equipment with the hub.
 Once attached, communication is possible with all other sites also on the regional WAN.

-NCKCN now interconnects much of the region with high-speed wireless backbones and, working with Cunningham Telephone and Cable, with high-speed fiber lines.
+NCKCN now interconnects much of the region with high-speed wireless backbones and, working with Cunningham Telephone and Cable - also known as CTC, with high-speed fiber lines.
 This ties the regional WAN to the Internet and thus the world of information technology with the fastest most reliable service in the area.

 Businesses, municipalities and individuals possessing a Virtual Domain account, which is a higher cost access service, are provided individual specialized reports that detail the activity associated with "hits" on their Internet site.
 These reports are provided at no extra charge to the business, in fact, they are set up so the business can access them daily if they choose.
 This permits businesses to better manage their advertising efforts by measuring the type of visiting clientele, the number, the frequency and the area of interest.